vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

 **CMD**: Explain that online learning is different from classroom learning.
 It's difficult for trainers to notice that students are
          struggling and it's difficult to interact like we might in a classroom.
 Therefore we would like to get as much interaction as possible via voice and video.

-Ask students to turn on their microphones and cameras and introduce themselves.
+**CMD**: Ask students to turn on their microphones and cameras and introduce themselves.

 ### 10:00